In days gone by, well-read print media, billboards, cinema and free-to-air TV channels hosted the bulk of

 Online, many brands ensure you are targeted based on behavioral data analysis, but 68% of Americans object to targeted advertising (The Pew Internet & American Life Project Survey).
 Influencing gained popularity with advertisers in response.

 The end result is that we live in a society with an information overload problem, and much is being tuned out.
 In a recent Nielsen study, they found people ignored ads when searching a webpage.
 Heatmaps tracked the eye movements of participants for three levels of attention: scanning, partial reading, and thorough reading.
 During all three tasks, the banners and ads were completely ignored, sometimes referred to as "ad blindness."

 Gas pump TV advertising really irritates, clicking on email and ads seem increasingly unsafe.
 Google alone disabled 400,000+ ads from as many sites hiding malware during the course of a year a decade ago (WSJ, Feb 2014).
 Malware is a lot more sophisticated today and can cause widespread damage to networks, costing vast sums of money to remedy or pay off ransomware attacks.

-All indicators are that advertising volume will continue to grow, it follows that the percentage of people tuning out the intrusion will increase.
-This means that the real ROI on traditional brand advertising should decline over time!
+All indicators are that advertising volume will continue to grow, it follows that the percentage of people tuning out the noise will increase.
+This means that the real ROI on advertising should decline over time!